 How to Choose the Best Underwater Metal Detector

-Now that you understand the basics of underwater metal detectors let’s dive a bit deeper into the features you need to look for.
-Not all metal detecting devices are made the same.
+Now that you understand the basics of waterproof metal detectors.
+Let’s dive a bit deeper into the features you need to look for.
+Not all underwater metal detectors are made the same.
 To ensure that you’re not choosing a product you’ll regret, keep the following things in mind.

 Do you plan on using your new metal detector in freshwater lakes, brackish water, or in the open ocean?
 It might not seem like it would make a huge difference, but metal detectors perform differently in salty water.
 Salinity levels are akin to ground mineralization.